MWatty/hike_ireland/README.md

 ### Landing Page

-* A navigation bar is, as expected, located across the top of the page, this notifies the user of the home page, log in and registration.
+* A navigation bar is, as expected, located across the top of the page, this notifies the user of the home, log in and registration pages.
 * There is a search function should the user wish to search for a hike by name or location.
-* There is also a card deck with details of the hikes that have been uploaded and the user can gather details from here.
+* There is a card deck with details of the hikes that have been uploaded and the user can gather details from here.
 * The footer container links to social media and a copyright symbol.

 ### Log In / Registration